Hen Party Planning Checklist for Weymouth | 2026 Guide

 Confirm itinerary with the bride

-Share the draft itinerary with the bride for her final approval and input.
+Share the draft plan with the bride for final sign-off before you chase payments.

 Set up a group chat